CLASSES FOR ADULTS

 Figure Drawing (In-Person AND Online!)

 Enjoy a fun, relaxing evening practicing your life drawing skills!
 Spend two hours with an Eckford Street Studio teaching artist and one of our carefully selected professional models.
 Open to all levels; just bring your favorite materials (no fumes, please) and enjoy an evening of putting pencil (marker, ink, charcoal, etc.) to paper!
-Join us most weeks in person, or online in our virtual Zoom studio on the last Wednesday of the month!
+Join us every other week in person, or online in our virtual Zoom studio on the last Wednesday of the month!

 $25/session, advance registration required